 Born in 1949, who is he and what has he done over all these years?

-He has…run from grizzly bears in Alaska; hiked in the rain forests of Central America; been loved for 40 years by his understanding wife; built three houses; fished in the South China Sea; been raised in a family of 8 kids with only one bathroom; served as a medic in Vietnam; installed hardwood floors; loved to sail but gets seasick; fathered a remarkable daughter; completed a four year science degree in three years; delighted in cooking and kitchens; held blue and precious newborns while assisting in C-sections; been raised without a television; served as an altar boy; killed and gutted a deer; had a fear of heights; read books voraciously all his life; steered a brakeless, smoking semi-truck down a two mile hill in Alaska to safety; given mouth-to-mouth to a dying Vietnamese napalmed infant; always been fearful of snakes; adopted a son who was three days old who now has two fine sons; operated a D-9 Caterpillar on the North Slope; logged old-growth timber; almost drowned in the whitewater of the upper Klamath River…and he has never broken a bone, lost his wallet or spent the night in jail.
+He has…run from grizzly bears in Alaska; hiked in the rain forests of Central America; been loved for 40 years by his understanding wife; built three houses; fished in the South China Sea; been raised in a family of 8 kids with only one bathroom; served as a medic in Vietnam; installed hardwood floors; loved to sail but gets seasick; fathered two remarkable children; completed a four year science degree in three years; delighted in cooking and kitchens; held blue and precious newborns while assisting in C-sections; been raised without a television; served as an altar boy; killed and gutted a deer; had a fear of heights; read books voraciously all his life; steered a brakeless, smoking semi-truck down a two mile hill in Alaska to safety; given mouth-to-mouth to a dying Vietnamese napalmed infant; always been fearful of snakes; operated a D-9 Caterpillar on the North Slope; set chokers; almost drowned in the whitewater of the upper Klamath River…and he has never broken a bone, lost his wallet or spent the night in jail.

 His favorite activities are golf, reading, tile and rock projects, international travel to large cities, cooking, growing cucumbers and tomatoes, making pickles, and studying political theory and the lessons of history.
 His wife, Carol, is a retired administrative faculty at SOU serving as director of pre-College Youth Programs.